hashicorp/terraform-provider-awscc/docs/data-sources/rds_db_instance.md

 - `timezone` (String) The time zone of the DB instance.
 The time zone parameter is currently supported only by [RDS for Db2](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/db2-time-zone) and [RDS for SQL Server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SQLServer.html#SQLServer.Concepts.General.TimeZone).
 - `use_default_processor_features` (Boolean) Specifies whether the DB instance class of the DB instance uses its default processor features.
  This setting doesn't apply to RDS Custom DB instances.
 - `use_latest_restorable_time` (Boolean) Specifies whether the DB instance is restored from the latest backup time.
 By default, the DB instance isn't restored from the latest backup time.
+This parameter applies to point-in-time recovery.
+For more information, see [Restoring a DB instance to a specified time](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIT.html) in the in the *Amazon RDS User Guide*.
  Constraints:
   +  Can't be specified if the ``RestoreTime`` parameter is provided.
 - `vpc_security_groups` (List of String) A list of the VPC security group IDs to assign to the DB instance.
 The list can include both the physical IDs of existing VPC security groups and references to [AWS::EC2::SecurityGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html) resources created in the template.